Library services have been impacted by COVID-19. Contactless pickup service is now available. See Library Services During COVID-19

-Researchers are welcome to bring the following into the reading room:
+Researchers are welcome to use the following at our research tables:

-Coats, umbrellas, bags, pens and laptop cases may be stored in our locker area.
+Coats, umbrellas, bags, pens and laptop cases must be stored in our locker area.
 Food and drink must be left outside the reading room.
-Please check-out with a staff member prior to exiting the reading room for the day.

-Some materials are restricted due to issues of privacy, state and federal regulations, and issues of fragility and preservation.
-These restrictions are noted whenever possible.
+Please note that some materials are restricted due to issues of privacy, state and federal regulations, and issues of fragility and preservation.
+These restrictions are outlined in the finding aid whenever possible.

 Access to oral history interviews is governed by agreements between the person telling their story (the narrator), the person conducting the interview (the interviewer), the organization responsible for administering interviews, and Smith College Special Collections.
 Because some oral history interviews contain sensitive information, one or several parties may have requested that the interview will not immediately be available for research.
-We do our best to explain, clearly, which interviews are accessible for research and which are not.
-If all parties have agreed to make an oral history available, we are happy to facilitate the process of providing access.
-Please contact us at firstname.lastname@example.org so that we can help connect you with these research materials.
+Information about which interviews are accessible for research and which are not can be found in our online finding aids.
+If all parties have agreed to make an oral history available, we can provide access.

 We have been collecting oral history interviews for many years.
 In some cases, our information about whether all parties have consented to make an oral history available may be ambiguous.
-If you would like access to an interview to which we do not have agreements, we will do our best to contact the narrator and interviewer to obtain a release and thereby give you permission to see the oral history.
+If you would like access to an interview to which we do not have agreements, we will do our best to contact the narrator and interviewer to obtain a release.
 This process may take several weeks or even months, depending on how difficult it is to contact all parties.
 If we cannot secure permission, access to oral histories may be restricted until all parties are deceased.